talkable/talkable-docs/source/ios_sdk/getting_started.rst

         </dict>
       </array>

-  - Add `tkbl-<your-site-slug>` scheme to the list of schemes are queried within application.
-Also add `fb-messenger`, `fbauth2`, `whatsapp` shemes if you going to utilize these sharing channels:
+  - Add `tkbl-<your-site-slug>` scheme to the list of schemes that are queried within application.
+Also add `fb-messenger`, `fbauth2`, `whatsapp` schemes if you going to utilize these sharing channels:

     .. code-block:: xml